nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 ![](./images/git-data-source_7.png)

-> Note: If the templates don't populate make sure the Git directory is named `export-templates` and the Nautobot `content type` for the object is the sub-directory name.
+> Note: If the templates don't populate make sure the Git directory is named `export_templates` and the Nautobot `content type` for the object is the sub-directory name.

 Example below:
 ```